Generalising Traffic Forecasting to Regions without Traffic Observations: Experiments

 \paragraph{Parameter Study.} We study the impact of key hyperparameters, including the number of spatial/channel groups in the grouping module, loss weights $\theta$, $\mu$, $\tau$, and weather window length $T_w$.
 The results (see Appendix~C) show that \model\ performs well under consistent settings across datasets, i.e., \model\ does \emph{not} need heavy tuning.

-\paragraph{Impact of Unobserved Ratio.} We vary the unobserved ratio (i.e., percentage of unobserved nodes in $G$) from 0.2 to 0.8 on all datasets.
-As before, we split each dataset either horizontally or vertically and report the performance averaged over four setups.
-We plot the top-3 best baselines with our models in Fig.~\ref{fig:unknow_ratio}. \model\ consistently performs the best, confirming its robustness against the unobserved ratio.
+\paragraph{Impact of Unobserved Ratio.} We vary the ratio of unobserved nodes in $G$ from 0.2 to 0.8 on all datasets.
+Each dataset is split horizontally or vertically, and results are averaged over four setups.
+Fig.~\ref{fig:unknow_ratio} compares the top three baselines with our model. \model\ consistently performs the best, confirming its robustness against the unobserved ratio.

 \paragraph{Impact of Space Splits.} The relative position of the observed and unobserved regions may also impact model performance.
 We test model robustness with a ring split on PEMS-Bay, reflecting city layouts.
 Experiments show that \model\ again consistently outperform all baseline models, achieving up to a 27.5\% improvement in R$^2$ (Table~\ref{tab:case_study}).